microtrain/bootcamp/07-JavaScript/07-jQuery.md

 apod.init();
 ```

 Now it's time to build the UI.
 We will start by deciding what we want to show on the page.
-For this exercise we will use the _result.url_ (to show the image), _result.copyright_ to give proper attribution, _result.date_, _apodTitle_ and _result.explanation_.
+For this exercise, we will use the _result.url_ (to show the image), _result.copyright_ to give proper attribution, _result.date_, _apodTitle_ and _result.explanation_.

 Replace the success callback in your AJAX call with the following.
 This assumes the DOM has an element for each of the following ids.
 * [.attr()](http://api.jquery.com/attr/)